q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 ### 3.2.8 Writing `apply_loss` method
-This method is identical to previous post's method.
+This method is identical to the previous post's method.

 ```python
 def apply_loss(self, y, out):